 Further east Ockendon Road takes a dog-leg south before turning east again, opposite Keelings.
 This was for unknown reasons called “Cabbage Corner” in the 20th century, although confusingly marked as Keelings Corner on Ordnance Survey maps.
 Two buildings sited there originally seem to have dated back to at least the 18th century, one of which was a wheelwright’s leased by Thomas Dear when it was offered for sale in 1819.
 William Smith later continued this trade and was also the Postmaster there from 1859 to 1891; letters arrived from Romford around 6am and were dispatched at 6pm.

-A separate article will follow, covering the local farms and mansions around Corbets Tey, including Harwood Hall, London’s and Hacton House.
+A separate article follows, covering the local farms and mansions around Corbets Tey, including Harwood Hall, London’s and Hacton House.